- Teaches students:

 - May 2009

 Seth is a teacher, performer and composer from the Bay Area.
 He has been teaching privately for the past seven years on a variety of instruments.
-He has performed in Vienna, Paris, San Francisco, Berkeley and Sacramento with classical orchestras, and as a soloist and in multiple bands.
+He performs frequently with classical orchestras, and as a soloist and in multiple bands.